 - Corneal superficial injury; NICE CKS, September 2012 (UK access only)

-- Thyagarajan SK, Sharma V, Austin S, et al; An audit of corneal abrasion management following the introduction of local Emerg Med J. 2006 Jul;23(7):526-9.
+- Thyagarajan SK, Sharma V, Austin S, et al; An audit of corneal abrasion management following the introduction of local guidelines in an accident and emergency department.
+Emerg Med J. 2006 Jul 23(7):526-9.

 - Vision Safety; Canadian Ophthalmological Society